Dorothy Parker: Early life and education

 (1893–1933) and they married before he left to serve in World War I with the U.S. Army 4th Division.
-Dorothy Parker filed for divorce in 1928.
-He later remarried, to Anne E. O’Brien, former probation officer of the Juvenile Court, and died at 39, following a dental procedure.
-It is disputed whether he died from an overdose of analgesic or sepsis resulting from multiple tooth extractions.
-Dorothy Parker retained her married name, though she remarried the screenwriter and former actor Alan Campbell, and moved to Hollywood.

 Algonquin Round Table years

 Parker's career took off in 1918 while she was writing theater criticism for Vanity Fair, filling in for the vacationing P. G. Wodehouse.
 At the magazine, she met Robert Benchley, who became a close friend, and Robert E. Sherwood.
-The trio began lunching at the Algonquin Hotel on a near-daily basis and became founding members of what became known as the Algonquin Round Table.
-The Round Table numbered among its members the newspaper columnists Franklin Pierce Adams and Alexander Woollcott.
-Through their publication of Parker's lunchtime remarks and short verses, particularly in Adams' column "The Conning Tower", Dorothy began developing a national reputation as a wit.
-When the group was informed that famously taciturn former president Calvin Coolidge had died, Parker remarked, "How could they tell?"
+The trio lunched at the Algonquin Hotel almost daily.
+They were founding members of what became known as the Algonquin Round Table.
+Among its members were newspaper columnists Franklin P. Adams and Alexander Woollcott, as well as the editor Harold Ross, the novelist Edna Ferber, the reporter Heywood Broun, and the comedian Harpo Marx.
+Through their publication of her lunchtime remarks and short verses, particularly in Adams' column "The Conning Tower", Parker began developing a national reputation as a wit.

-Parker's caustic wit as a critic initially proved popular, but she was eventually dismissed by Vanity Fair in 1920 after her criticisms too often offended powerful producers.
-In solidarity, Benchley resigned in protest.
-(Sherwood is sometimes reported to have done so as well, but in actuality he had been fired in December 1919.)
-She soon started working for Ainslee's Magazine, which had a higher circulation.
-She also published pieces in Vanity Fair, which was happier to publish her than employ her, The Smart Set, and The American Mercury, but also in the popular Ladies’ Home Journal, Saturday Evening Post, and Life.
+Even though many found Parker's caustic theater reviews very entertaining, she was dismissed by Vanity Fair on January 11, 1920, after her criticisms had too often offended the playwright–producer David Belasco, the actress Billie Burke, the impresario Florenz Ziegfeld, and others.
+Benchley resigned in protest.
+(Sherwood is sometimes reported to have done so too, but in fact had been fired in December 1919.)
+Parker soon started working for Ainslee's Magazine, which had a higher circulation.
+Her poems and short stories were published widely, "not only in upscale places like Vanity Fair (which was happier to publish her than employ her), The Smart Set, and The American Mercury, but also in the popular Ladies' Home Journal, Saturday Evening Post, and Life".

-When Harold Ross founded The New Yorker in 1925, Parker and Benchley were part of a board of editors established by Ross to allay the concerns of his investors.
+When Harold Ross founded The New Yorker in 1925, Parker and Benchley were part of a board of editors he established to allay the concerns of his investors.
 Parker's first piece for the magazine was published in its second issue.
-Parker became famous for her short, viciously humorous poems, many highlighting ludicrous aspects of her many (largely unsuccessful) romantic affairs and others wistfully considering the appeal of suicide.
+She became famous for her short, viciously humorous poems, many highlighting ludicrous aspects of her numerous and largely unsuccessful romantic affairs, and others wistfully considering the appeal of suicide.